 A Novice Emerges Trail Hardened after Snows in Smokies

 I’m a little late on the blog scene here at The Trek as I’m nearing 1,000 miles.
 So let me get you caught up on the first 900 miles as I hike NOBO.
+This post is chock full of videos; after all, 1,000 miles is a long time!

 In the Beginning